QiaoranChelsea/own-Q-A/Install Doctest in Mac OS X.md

     - `pwd`    -- print working directory
     -  copy the path

- ## 5.add your installation directory into your PATH permanently
+ ## 5. Add your installation directory into your PATH permanently
    - Run the following command step by step
      - `sudo nano /etc/paths`
      - type you password if promoted